Laudenlaruto/pastebin-monitor/Readme.md

 * Python 3

 ## How it works
-The tool periodically checks for new pastes and analyzes them.
-If they match a given pattern, their URL is stored in a .txt file, and their content in a file under a predefined directory.
+The tool periodically checks for new pastes using the [scraping api](https://pastebin.com/doc_scraping_api).
+You will need a pro account to have your IP whitelisted. \
+If the pastes match a given pattern, their URL is stored in a .txt file, and their content in a file under a predefined directory.
 For instance, if the paste matches a password it can be placed in 'passwords.txt' and stored under 'passwords'.

  The following parameters are configurable: